 A lady who gives a normal birth, without any complications, does not need any external help as such.
 It is just useful to have someone around to help in case of complications or for encouragement and support.
 In case of an uncomplicated birth, the mother’s body does all the work, most of it being instinctive anyway.
 A healthy normal baby starts breathing on his own.
 Apart from this, the baby doesn’t need any care beyond what his mom can provide herself.

 Many unattended and unassisted births happen which is evidence that women can give birth in the absence of medical professionals.
 Many risks are involved so you must remember that just because you can, does not mean you should.
-Giving birth alone in a bathroom is a beautifully empowering experience but not without the risk involved in it.
-Giving birth alone in bed is also not uncommon provided the mother handles the situation very well.
-A few simple tips are being provided here for an emergency delivery.
+Giving birth alone in a bathroom is an empowering experience but not without the risk involved in it.
+Giving birth alone in bed is also not uncommon, provided the mother handles the situation very well.
+Here are a few simple tips for an emergency delivery.

 1. Understand the Situation